NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Musical Prodigy.md

 Choose two ability boosts.
 One must be to **Dexterity** or **Charisma**, and one is a free ability boost.

 You're trained in Performance and Music Lore.
-You gain the [[Feats/Virtuosic Performer|Virtuosic Performer]] skill feat.
+You gain the [[Virtuosic Performer|Virtuosic Performer]] skill feat.

 * * *